KuramaSyu/secret-cli/README.md

 # secret
 A project to easily generate passwords or passphrases.
+The goal was to have a better alternative to `openssl rand -hex 32` or worse linux equivalents.

 # how does it work?
 ```